yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

 predictor variables, we see that there is now a much stronger a linear relationship between the two.
 Particularly, we note that the logGDP against population scatterplot shows a curved distribution which resembles a logarithimic function.
-We can thus log transform the population variable.
+This is why we transformed population into the logpop variable, which has a linear relationship with GDP

 Moreover, we also noticed some multicollinearity issues between predictor variables.
 In specific, the relationship between GovSpending